 Some apps cause abnormal heating.

-Go to Settings → Battery Usage
+- Settings → Battery Usage

-Identify apps using excessive power
+- Identify apps using excessive power

-Uninstall or restrict them
+- Uninstall or restrict them

 7. Update Apps and System Software

-Updates often fix performance and heating issues.
+Updates sometimes resolve performance and heating bugs.

-Update all apps
+- Update all apps

-Install system updates
+- Install system updates

-Outdated software can overwork your processor.
+Old software can overload your processor.

 8. Avoid Extreme Temperatures

-Avoid hot environments
+- Avoid hot environments

 Phones are sensitive to heat.